engity-com/bifroest/docs/reference/environment/docker.md

 <<property("type", "Environment Type", default="docker", required=True)>>
 Has to be set to `docker` to enable the docker environment.

+<<property("variables", "Environment Variables", "../data-type.md#environment-variables", template_context="../context/authorization.md")>>
+Defines environment variables for commands and shells in the container.
+They override image values and values received from the SSH client, `authorized_keys` and authorization.
+Bifröst-generated runtime variables take precedence.

 <<property("loginAllowed", "bool", template_context="../context/authorization.md", default=True)>>
 Has to be true (after being evaluated) that the user is allowed to use this environment.